markekraus/PSRAW/docs/Module/Request-RedditOAuthToken.md

 ### -Script
 Best used for: Automation, bots and long running unattended process when a single application may act on behalf of one or more users or when the Application will only act on behalf of the Application Developer and not on behalf of others.

 The `Script` method can only be used by `Script` applications and can only act on behalf of the Reddit user who registered the application.
 This method will initiate a `password` grant flow.
-The user's crednetials along with the Client ID and Client Secret are used to request an Access token.
+The user's credentials along with the Client ID and Client Secret are used to request an Access token.
 The token is valid for 1 hour and then a new token will need to be requested.
 A new token will automatically be requested on the next API call made by functions in this module after the token has expired.

 The `Script` method can be used in automation, but, it requires that the reddit username and password be stored in the `RedditApplication` object.
-The user password is stored in a secure string and when a `RedditApplication` or `RedditOAuthToken` is exported, the assword is stored in encryoted form that can only be retrieved by te sam user on the same computer where the objectw as exported.
+The user password is stored in a secure string and when a `RedditApplication` or `RedditOAuthToken` is exported, the password is stored in encrypted form that can only be retrieved by the same user on the same computer where the object was exported.

-In contrast to the `Code` method, the `Script` method does not reauire an interactive session at any point provided you have a way to import a `PSCrwedential` object.
+In contrast to the `Code` method, the `Script` method does not require an interactive session at any point provided you have a way to import a `PSCredential` object.
 The down side is that the developers Client ID, Client Secret, Username, and Password all need to be used and stored.

 For more information see https://github.com/reddit/reddit/wiki/OAuth2#retrieving-the-access-token